AsifAhmedBhuiyan/AsifAhmedBhuiyan/README.md

 <p align="left">I am Asif Ahmed Bhuiyan, a student at Manitoba Institute of Trade and Technology (MITT), on a journey to becoming a Full Stack Developer. 🚀</p>

-<p align="left">I'm deeply passionate about technology, and I've always wanted to explore the world of computers from my childhood.
-That's why I chose to pursue my education at MITT, where I'm honing my skills and working toward fulfilling my dreams.</p>
+<p align="left">My passion for technology has been a driving force in my life from a young age.
+The world of computers has always intrigued me, especially the art of crafting user interfaces that not only function seamlessly but also captivate users.
+It's this passion that led me to MITT, where I'm dedicatedly honing my front-end development skills, aiming to transform my dreams into captivating digital experiences.
+While my heart lies in front-end development, I'm also well-versed and enthusiastic about backend technologies.
+I am open to working on all aspects of web development, from the frontend to the backend, to create holistic and dynamic web solutions.</p>

 <br></br><br></br>

-<h2 align="left">Skills</h2>
+<h2 align="left">Areas of Expertise</h2>
 <p align="left">
 <h3 align="left" style="background-color: #2aa889; padding: 5px; color: white;">Languages</h3>
 <p align="left" style="background-color: #0077b5; padding: 10px; color: #333;">